-Approximately 10,000 books are published each year in Canada, almost all of which are initiated by publishers.
-Publishing firms take calculated financial risks every time they publish a book, laying out money for the editing, marketing and production of a book before the book earns any sales.
+More than 10,000 books are published each year in Canada.
+Publishing firms take calculated financial risks every time they publish a book, investing funds in the editing, marketing and production of a book before the book earns any sales.
 Most publishing houses are inundated with unsolicited manuscripts on a regular basis, so becoming a successfully published writer takes a lot of determination, research, and a little luck.

 Writers are eligible for funding through a variety of programs available through the Canada Council.
 The Canadian government offers a number of funding options to assist publishers with their publishiRead More

 Interested in pursuing a career in the publishing industry?
 Nearly all new employees who enter the book publishing industry have completed a publishing program.Read More

 You must prove your ability to a prospective publisher: are you an expert on the subject at hand?
 Do you have writing experience?
 Do you write regularly as a part of your job?
 Do you have any previousRead More

 Literary agents represent authors to publishers.
 They negotiate contract details and provide representation if any part of the book is illegally reproduced.Read More